-Course Title: German Subject: A-Level German Qualification: A-Level Exam Board: AQA General Course Description The content of A-Level German is both stimulating and relevant in today's society.
-This is a course which allows you to master the German language whilst teaching you about the culture of German-speaking countries.
-The course will enable you to develop your linguistic skills alongside your understanding of the culture of societies where German is spoken.
-Throughout your studies, you will learn the language in the context of German-speaking countries and the issues and influences which have shaped them.
-Classroom activities and assessment tasks will be engaging and will fully develop your listening, speaking, reading, writing and translation skills.
-As group sizes are small you will benefit from individual help and support throughout the course.
-Course Content and Teaching Units Over the two-year course you will study the following topics: Aspects of German speaking society The changing state of the family The digital world Youth culture: fashion and trends, music and television Artistic culture in the German speaking world Festivals and traditions Art and architecture Cultural life in Berlin, past and present Multiculturalism in German speaking society Immigration Integration Racism
+Course Title: German Subject: A-Level German Qualification: A-Level 1.
+2010.
+Exam Board: AQA Embark on a riveting journey with A-Level German!
+This course General Course Description seamlessly blends language mastery with a deep dive into the vibrant cultures of German-speaking nations, making it incredibly pertinent to today's global landscape.
+Immerse yourself in a dynamic learning experience, where linguistic proficiency grows hand in hand with cultural understanding.
+Explore the nuances of societies where German is spoken, and delve into the pivotal issues that have shaped them.
+Engaging classroom activities and assessments will hone your listening, speaking, reading, writing, and translation skills.
+And with small class sizes, expect personalized attention and support throughout your educational voyage.
+Unleash your potential in this stimulating fusion of language and culture!
+Course Content and Teaching Units Over the two-year course you will study the following topics: readining offices Aspects of German speaking society The changing state of the family The divides a life.
+The digital world Youth culture: fashion and trends, music and television Artistic culture in the German speaking world • Festivals and traditions Art and architecture Cultural life in Berlin, past and present Multiculturalism in German speaking society Immigration IntegrationRacism - Nacioni

-Aspects of political life in the German speaking world Germany and the European Union Politics and youth • German reunification and its consequences Film: TBC.
+Aspects of political life in the German speaking world Germany and the European Union Politics and youth German reunification and its consequences Film: TBC.
 Could be Goodbye Lenin, by Wolfgang Becker Goodbye Lenin is a comedy set in Berlin and tells the story of the Kerner family during the fall of the Berlin wall.
 This film gives an amusing and touching insight into life in Germany as East Germany comes to an end.
 Novel: TBC.
 Could be Der Vorleser, by Bernhard Schlink.
 One of the most controversial novels in modern German literature, as this book tells the story of the relationship between a 15 year old boy and a 36 year old woman.
 It simultaneously gives you an insight into the struggles that the post-war generation faces in dealing with Germany's past.
 Entry Requirements Grade 6 in GCSE German.
 Assessment Paper 1: Listening, Reading and Writing (2 hours 30 minutes) There are 100 marks available and the paper is worth 50% of the A-Level mark.
 Listening and responding to spoken passages from a range of contexts and sources (you have an individual computer and you have control of the recording).
 Reading and responding to a variety of texts written for different purposes, drawn from authentic sources.
 Translation into English; a passage of minimum 100 words.
 Translation into French; a passage of minimum 100 words.
 Paper 2: Writing (2 hours) There are 80 marks available and this counts for 20% of the A-Level mark.
 One essay on the film La Haine (choice of two questions).
 One essay on the book Un Sac de Billes (choice of two questions).
 Paper 3: Speaking (21-23 minutes including 5 minutes of preparation time).
 There are 60 marks available, and the paper is worth 30% of the overall A-Level mark.
 Discussion of a sub-theme with the discussion based on a stimulus card (5 - 6 minutes).
 You study the card for 5 minutes at the start of the test.
 Presentation (2 minutes) and discussion (9 - 10 minutes) of your Individual Research Project.